 This collection welcomes submissions from anyone who considers themselves disabled, or substantially limited, socially, emotionally, cognitively, or mentally.

-We provide specific and personal feedback wherever possible for submitters, and we have a one-week response time.
+We have a one-month response time.
 We’ll often get back to you much sooner!

 Scroll down for our submission guidelines.